ernestdolog/probability-theory/8-binomial-hipergeometrical-distribution/README.md

 $P(X=k) = \frac{\binom{K}{k}\cdot \binom{N-K}{n-k}}{\binom{N}{n}}$

 N = all elements

 K = not seeked/expected elements

 n = picked elements

 k = picked not seeked/expected elements

+### Difference Between the 2:

+**Forget about the reverse or random sampling**, as it's not always the case.

+Difference is, that in **Binomial Distribution** we know the **possibility** of the seeked/expected event. (take the dice... we throw yellow with possibility of $\frac{2}{6}$) In **Hypergeometrical Distribution** we know the **number of** seeked/expected elements. (we have 2 yellow balls).
+It seems like the difference here is the reverse/random.
+But not... let's have 2 examples to clarify:

+1) We have a barn where we have 100 fluffy friends, from them 60 are #sheepings.
+From them we choose 10.
+What's the possibility, that from the 10, 7 are #sheepings.

+2) We have a barn where 60% of fluffy friends are #sheepings.
+From them we choose 10.
+What's the possibility, that from the 10, 7 are #sheepings.

+Both examples are both random sampling.
+As we pick 10 fluffy friends.
+Still, in the first we know the **number of** seeked/expected elements, and second we know the **possibility** of the seeked/expected event.
+So first is **Hypergeometrical Distribution**, second is **Binomial Distribution**.